mshaheerjunaid/Quantum-Cloud-Guard/Sentinel-Gate-QCG/GUIDE.md

 **In plain words.** Sentinel Gate is the *security guard at the front door* of your KMS server.
 Before any request reaches the KMS, it passes through the guard,
-who: turns away floods of malicious traffic (DDoS), slows down anyone hammering the door (rate limiting), bans repeat offenders, and, if you turn it on, checks that the visitor is using a *company-issued device* (a digital ID card).
+who: turns away floods of malicious traffic, slows down anyone hammering the door (rate limiting), bans repeat offenders, and, if you turn it on, checks that the visitor is using a *company-issued device* (a digital ID card).
 Only clean, allowed traffic gets through to the KMS behind it.